tbhou/sigma/README.md

 **Follow-up**

 MoE is efficient at inference when batch size is 1.
 If batch size is greater than 1, more experts will be activated, and it can take more memories than a dense model.
 To address this problem, ByteDance releases [Comet](https://arxiv.org/pdf/2502.19811), an efficient infrastructure for MoE.

+## Auto-Encoder

+Modern image and video generation models use CNN based auto-encoders (AEs), with the following limitations
+- Uniform compression.
+AEs compress an image or a video uniformly in spatial and temporal domain.
+- Not aligned with representations for understanding.
+- Efficiency.
+Interestingly, CNN-AEs require large dimensions at high resolutions, which are not efficient.

+Some recent work starts to use ViTs for auto-encoders, including [TiTok](https://arxiv.org/abs/2406.07550), [ViTok](https://arxiv.org/pdf/2501.09755), and [MAEToK](https://arxiv.org/pdf/2502.03444).
+If we can encode an image or a video to a 1D sequence of tokens, in a coarse-to-fine manner, auto-regressive methods may fit better, and the latent space can be aligned with text for better multi-modality understanding.
+The work ([Semanticist](https://arxiv.org/pdf/2503.08685)) moves one step ahead towards this direction.

+### MAEToK

+MAEToK uses [MAE](https://arxiv.org/pdf/2111.06377) to learn latent tokens for generation.
+In its implementation, the token masking is different from the original MAE.
+Specifically, MAE discards masked tokens, and only sends remaining tokens for transformers.
+MAEToK sends all pixel tokens to transformers with masked tokens replaced by a learnable token.
+I followed the original MAE masking in my implementation.
+Another thing to be noted is that MAEToK builds AE and VAE on top of VQ.